 If needed, you can add your own address resource records.
-To do this, click the ADD button () in the Hosts section (available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard).
+To do this, click the ADD button (+) in the Hosts section (available if the Router, WISP Repeater, or Mobile Internet mode was selected in the Initial Configuration Wizard).

-Figure 87.
+Figure 94.
 Configuring the local interface.
 The IPv4 tab.
 The window for adding a DNS record.